 The Best American Made Sleeping Pads

 Therm-a-Rest is one of the best sleeping pad manufacturers in the world.
 To this day Therm-a-Rest mattresses are proudly made in Seattle, Washington, USA.
 I find one’s sleeping system (sleeping pad and sleeping bag) is the most critical area to not skimp on quality if you value a good night’s rest while camping.
-Yes, you can spend less on pads but I’ve found out the hard way that low priced inflatable pads tend to puncture and wear out easily.
+Yes, you can spend less on pads but I’ve found out the hard way that low priced inflatable pads aren’t as comfortable, tend to puncture, and wear out easily.
 It’s far better to purchase more durable, proven pads for camping.
 That said, keep in mind that the majority of negative reviews on inflatable pads come from inexperienced backpackers who don’t take precautions to protect their pad from punctures.
 I’ve thoroughly tested Therm-a-Rest pads while backpacking and trust them with my sleep.

 Why Trust Me?

 I know how hard it is to find honest recommendations and to narrow down American made gear.
 This is why I started American Gear Guide.
 I take my recommendations seriously and only recommend the best of the best.
 Of course this is my subjective opinion but I’m confident it won’t disappoint.
 Here are a few reasons to trust me:

 - I make independent recommendations based on personal experience (not paid to endorse a product).

 - As a passionate outdoorsman that reviews gear for a living, I also actually own and use all American made gear.